 - Brush the slices of bread with olive oil and toast in the oven for 5-7 minutes or until golden brown.
 Top each slice with burrata, brussels sprouts, chopped dates, and spiced chopped pistachios.
 Sprinkle flaky sea salt on top and finish with a drizzle of olive oil.
 Serve warm.

 I realize these brussels sprouts and burrata crostini would have been the perfect holiday appetizer but who says you can't enjoy these year-round?
 I already had these for lunch twice and am still fully in love with them.

 Although the crostini seems like a lot of work, you actually only need to prepare two items, the spiced pistachios, and the brussels sprouts.
 To make the pistachios, toss them in melted butter, honey, smoked paprika, and salt.
-Bake them at a low heat to prevent the sugar from burning.
-Stir the nuts every 10 minutes to get an even caramelization and immediately transfer them to a clean parchment paper when done.
+Bake them until golden brown, about 10-12 minutes.
+Stir the nuts after about 5 minutes to get an even caramelization and immediately transfer them to a clean parchment paper when done.

 Now it's time to assemble.
-Top lightly toasted baguette or crusty bread with the room temperature burrata, brussels sprouts, chopped dates, and spiced pistachios.
-You can chop the pistachios to make them easier to eat.
+Top lightly toasted baguette or crusty bread with room-temperature burrata, brussels sprouts, chopped dates, and spiced pistachios.
 Finish the toast with flaky sea salt and a drizzle of extra virgin olive oil.

 If you forgot to let the burrata come to room temperature, assemble the brussels sprouts and burrata crostini and pop them in the oven at 350 degrees F for 3-4 minutes or until the cheese is warm.
 This appetizer is best served warm so don't be afraid to heat them up in the oven for just a couple of minutes.